nuttycom/lambdaconf-2014/slides.md

 <div class="notes">

-For those of you not familiar with Haskell or Scalaz, IO is a type constructor that represents the presence of a side effect.
+What is IO?

 A value of type IO[String] represents some action that can be performed to return a String.

 IO is kind of like if you had only a single sensory organ.